 We enrolled consecutively presumptive TB cases referred for TB diagnosis at the HIV clinic at Manhiça Health Care Centre (MHC), from August 2015 to March 2016.
 A

 presumptive TB case was defined as someone presenting with cough and/or weight loss and/or fever and/or night sweats of any duration.
-Before any study procedure, patients signed an informed consent.
-Inclusion criteria included: being diagnosed of Tuberculosis, aged 18 years or more at the start of the study and having a documented proof of HIV infection.
-The only exclusion criteria was having been under TB treatment in the last 6 months prior study initiation.
+Before any study procedure, patients signed informed consent.
+Inclusion criteria included: being diagnosed with Tuberculosis, aged 18 years or more at the start of the study and having documented proof of HIV infection.
+The only exclusion criterium was having been under TB treatment in the last 6 months prior study initiation.

 Those study participants who ended up with a TB diagnosis (regardless of bacteriological confirmation) were referred to the NTP office at MHC to start TB treatment.
-Blood samples were collected before TB treatment initiation (D0) and on day 7 (D7) and 60 (D7).
+Blood samples were collected before TB treatment initiation (D0) and on days 7 (D7) and 60 (D7).
 A window of 3 days (D7-D10) was permitted in the second visit and 10 days in the final visit (D55-D65) to facilitate patients’ visits at the MHC.

-Patients were instructed to provide two samples of sputum the following day of being recruited into the study (as per national guidelines).
-In case any patient did not provide a sputum sample, a spot sputum sample was collected before blood retrieval and ATT initiation.
+Patients were instructed to provide two samples of sputum the day after being recruited into the study (as per national guidelines).
+In those cases where a patient did not provide a sputum sample, a spot sputum sample was collected before blood retrieval and ATT initiation.

 Lab procedures